Romanov's Theorem in Number Fields: The special case of the Gaussian integers

 \begin{lem} The following bound holds:

 \end{lem}

 The proof of Lemma \ref{FirstPartLemma} is done by explicit calculation using a computer algebra system.
-The second result is a bound for the remainder term of Romanov's sum and we will derive it applying the ideas used by Chen and Sun for sums of primes and powers of $2$ (cf.~\cite[Lemma 4]{OnRomanoffs}).
+The second result is a bound for the remainder term of Romanov's sum and we will derive it by applying the ideas used by Chen and Sun for sums of primes and powers of $2$ (see~\cite{OnRomanoffs}*{Lemma 4}).

 \begin{lem} \end{lem}

 \begin{proof} As in Lemma \ref{SumConvergenceLemma} we start with a product of the form